Last updated 5 March 2021 - see all updates

 1. Main facts and figures

-- in the same period, the percentage of cautions that were given to White children decreased from 89.7% to 82.8%, while the percentage that were given to Black children increased from 5.9% to 11.4%
+- the percentage of cautions given to White children went down from 88.0% to 83.1%, while the percentage given to Black children increased from 6.6% to 11.0%

 Percentages are rounded to 1 decimal place.

 The ethnic groups used in the data

 Data is shown for the following 4 ethnic groups:

 - Other (including people from Mixed, Chinese and other ethnic backgrounds)

 Ethnicity is identified and recorded by the police officer giving the caution, based on appearance.